oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 Finally you want to tell gcc to load the library using the `-ladc` option.
 (The Makefile provided already has these options set)

-The Documentation for adc-lib was provided in html format in this repository to avoid having to build it from sources.
+The Documentation for adc-lib was provided in html format in this repository under `adc_lib_doc` to avoid having to build it from sources.
+You can still build your own documentation from the official repository if you want: https://ohwr.org/project/adc-lib.

 ### ZIO device ID